tellihealth/tellihealth-rpm-api-spec/md/main_description.md

 Telli Health has Generation 1 and Generation 2 patient monitoring devices in circulation.
 * Generation 1 devices send basic reading data to the platform in a unidirectional method using HTTPS.
 * Generation 2 devices use secure bi-directional messaging to send readings, device data, checkin (AKA heartbeat) messages, and acknowledgments to the platform.
 The Gen2 devices can receive settings requests, which may vary based on the models' capabilities.

+Devices that currently support Gen2 capabilities: TelliBP01

 To provide a seamless transition between API versions and device generations, readings from either generation device are cross-compatible with either API version endpoint.
 Therefore, Gen1 device readings can be received on API v2 endpoints, and Generation 2 device readings can be received on existing API v1 endpoints.